no-vac/restaurant-automation/README.md

-# restaurant-automation PLEASE READ ME BEFORE STARTING
+# restaurant-automation PLEASE READ BEFORE STARTING

 If this is your first time cloning this project